ferraroluc/terraform101/README.md

 # Terraform 101

-This project is for learning how to build infrastructure using Terraform.
-In this case, a virtual machine will be created in Azure with an IIS installed.
+This project is aimed at system administrators and developers interested in adopting DevOps methodologies in their projects.
+Specifically, it focuses on using Terraform for infrastructure creation and management.
+As a practical example, a demonstration is included to create a virtual machine in Azure with IIS installed.

 ## Introduction

 Terraform is an Infrastructure-as-Code (IaC) tool created and maintained by HashiCorp that allows you to create cloud or on-premise resources with code, such as servers, databases, storage, and networks.
 This tool is declarative, so when the tool runs, what is written as code will be the final state of the resources, regardless of any manual changes made before via the portal or CLI.

-## HCL
+### Advantages of Using Terraform

+- Multi-Cloud: Supports various cloud providers such as AWS, Azure, and GCP.
+- Declarative: Define the desired infrastructure state using code.
+- Modularity: Create reusable modules for different projects.
+- Community: Widely used DevOps tool with a large, helpful community.
+- Reproducibility: Use the same code to create different environments simultaneously.

+## HashiCorp Configuration Language (HCL)

-Terraform uses its own language called `HCL` (HashiCorp Configuration Language), which uses blocks for creating configurations and resources.
+Terraform uses its own language called `HCL` which uses blocks for creating configurations and resources.

 This code must be saved as `.tf` files.
 It is important to know that it is not necessary for the code to be written in the same file.
 It is possible to separate it into different files with any name, allowing you to group common resources in those files.

 The two main blocks needed for using Terraform are:

-- `terraform`: For declaring providers to use.
+- `terraform`: For configuring Terraform and declaring providers to use.
 - `provider`: For configuring the provider declared before.

-Example:

 ```hcl
 # Declare AWS Provider and version